xucamel/luoliang101.github.io/content/authors/admin/_index.md

     url: https://www.wisc.edu

 # Short bio (displayed in user profile at end of posts)
-bio: My research includes fisheries stock assessment and management
+bio: My research includes fisheries stock assessment and management.

 # Interests to show in About widget
 interests: